Bringing together the power of many to support displaced Ukrainians.

-United Way British Columbia (UWBC) supports communities and strengthens the vital connections that make them healthy; this includes newcomers seeking safety and belonging.
-Through our newly integrated service, 211, we are eager to provide support for displaced Ukrainians as they navigate this challenging transition, and connect compassionate British Columbians to volunteer and donation opportunities.
+United Way British Columbia supports the resiliency and strengthening of communities though vital connections that make them healthy; this includes newcomers from Ukraine seeking safety and belonging.
+Through 211 British Columbia, we provide support for displaced Ukrainians as they navigate this challenging transition, and connect compassionate British Columbians to volunteer and donation opportunities.

 Have you arrived in BC from Ukraine?